Design-Dude/ddSpiral/README.md

 - Filling large objects with ddSpiral can take some time because the perimeter has to be checked first.

 ## Do you have any ideas or improvements?
-The plugin should be bug free.
+Please contact me if you have any other advice or creative idea.
+Also, ddSpiral should be bug free.
 If you find one, please let me know!

 ## Have fun
 You can use it as long as the Sketch API remains unchanged and you can also use the code to develop your own plugin.
 The code is not minified with lot's of comments.
 It was written with the best of knowledge. ddSpiral was my first plugin and the Sketch API documentation is, well, as good as it gets: important bits and pieces are missing, the examples that exist online are mostly outdated and the forum has recently been abandoned.
 Fortunately, there are quite a few well-written example plugins around that you can learn from also.
 Don't hesitate to ask your questions.